 How Does an Insurance Company Determine A Replacement Value?

 There are many different factors that go into deciding the vehicle’s current replacement value.
 However, these factors tend to be determined by an adjuster sent by the insurance company to assess the vehicle damage.
-When the vehicle damage is assessed, generally, if it is going to cost the insurance company a certain percentage of the entire vehicle’s worth to repair it, then they will total the car.
+When the vehicle damage is assessed, generally, if it is going to cost the insurance company a certain percentage of the entire vehicle’s worth to repair, then they will total the car.
 To appraise the vehicle, insurance companies hire third-party appraisers to estimate the value of the vehicle.
 Often times they also have estimators that work for them as well.
 Unfortunately, things like mechanical wear and previous problems are taken into account.
 Due to this reason, when the value is decided upon, you might not get as much as you might think.

 How Much Damage Does It Take For An Insurance Company To Total A Car